Know the importance of taking care of the liver

 What is the liver?

-It is a reddish-brown visceral organ located below the diaphragm and above the stomach, right kidney, and intestines, on the right side of the abdomen, and runs longitudinally through the abdominal cavity.
+It is a reddish-brown visceral organ located below the diaphragm and above the stomach, right kidney and intestines, on the right side of the abdomen and runs through the abdominal cavity longitudinally.

 It is almost the size of a rugby ball.
 This makes it one of the largest organs in the human body, since it measures about 10 cm and weighs between 1.4 and 1.6 kg in adults.

-All the blood that leaves the stomach and intestines passes through the liver, which processes, breaks down, balances, and consequently eliminates many substances that can be harmful to the body, creates nutrients, and metabolizes medications, so that your body can use them without being toxic.
+All the blood that leaves the stomach and intestines passes through the liver, which processes, breaks down, balances and, consequently, eliminates many substances that can be harmful to the body, creates nutrients and metabolizes medications, so that your body can use them without them being toxic.

 More than 500 vital functions of the liver have been identified.
 Some of them are: